larson-group/clubb_release/Readme.txt

 -                                                                     -
 -----------------------------------------------------------------------

-Do steps (1) and (2) as outlined in the tuner run.
+Do steps 1, 2, & 3 as outlined in the tuner run.

-3. cd ../standalone.
-Edit standalone_<case>.in or select a premade one.
+4. cd ../standalone.
+Edit standalone_<CASE>.in or select a premade one.

-4. Edit run_standalone.bash to use your standalone_*.in
+5a.
+Edit run_standalone.bash to use your standalone_*.in
+   and ./run_standalone.bash
+or

-5. ./run_standalone.bash
+5b. ./run_standalone.bash <CASE>

 -----------------------------------------------------------------------
 -                                                                     -